-The exhaust gas recirculation (EGR) system (Figure 1) recirculates a portion of the exhaust gases into the intake manifold under average vehicle driving conditions to reduce combustion temperatures and exhaust gas NOx content.
+The exhaust gas recirculation (EGR) system (Figures 1 and 2) recirculates a portion of the exhaust gases into the intake manifold under average vehicle driving conditions to reduce combustion temperatures and exhaust gas NOx content.
 The amount of exhaust gas recirculated varies according to operating conditions and will be cut completely under:

-- Engine starting condition
+- · Engine starting condition

-- Low engine coolant temperature condition
+- · Low engine coolant temperature condition

 - Excessively high engine coolant temperature condition

 - · Engine idling condition

 - High engine speed condition

 - · Mass air flow sensor failure

 The exhaust gas recirculation (EGR) system on the Villager uses the exhaust gas recirculation/evaporative emission (EGR/EVAP) control solenoid valve to provide vacuum to both the EGR valve and the EVAP canister when commanded by the PCM.
 If the exhaust backpressure is sufficient to close the EGR backpressure transducer valve, vacuum is sent to the EGR valve and allows EGR gas to flow into the intake manifold.
 If the exhaust backpressure is not sufficient, the EGR backpressure transducer will remain open and allow vacuum from the EGR/EVAP control solenoid to vent to the atmosphere.
+Vehicles equipped with California emissions have separate solenoids for the EGR and EVAP systems.